 - Programming bridge programs, covering important languages like Python, Java, and C++

 MOOCs (Massive Open Online Courses) are an informal way students can add to their credentials.
 These recorded lectures and sample problem sets are available in an online interactive format that involves fellow students, as well as teaching assistants and sometimes professors.
 While not recognized as official academic credit, MOOCs can provide students with valuable knowledge in key areas like engineering, mathematics, statistics, and even data science.
 They give you a chance to study in a more focused way but on a more flexible basis than bridge courses.

 Earning a Master’s Degree in Data Science in Nebraska

 As big data sweeps the nation, colleges and universities are struggling to offer relevant degrees to meet the growing demand.
 An expanding number of universities in the state are offering both graduate and undergraduate degrees in either data science or related fields like mathematics and statistics that you can take advantage of.

-Nebraska residents also have the option of getting the full advantages of a master’s degree in data science online.
-Colleges and universities offering their data science graduate programs online also enroll students in a variety of accommodating schedules:
+Nebraska residents also have the option of getting the full advantages of a master’s degree in data science entirely online.
+Colleges and universities offering their data science graduate programs online also offer a variety of scheduling options:

 - Traditional completion time – approximately 18 months or three semesters